Research & Analysis

 In-depth analysis and research on recovery trends and economic impacts

 Before Hurricane Ian, Sanibel Island's tourism economy was supported by a robust lodging sector encompassing roughly 2,900 units.
 By March 2025, only 1,898 rooms are available—just two-thirds of pre-storm capacity.
-This report examines the long-term implications of losing approximately 427 lodging units across 14 properties that may never return to service.

-Key Findings:
+Key Findings

 • Nearly one-third of Sanibel's lodging remains offline as of early 2025